Corruption in France: Energy sector

 Alstom has been under investigation in France and Switzerland for allegedly making improper payments of US$200 million for contracts for Brazil's Itá hydroelectric plant, for São Paulo's subway expansion and for other major works in Venezuela, Singapore and Indonesia.
 The Mexican government has penalised Alstom and in 2007 the European Commission's antitrust authority fined Alstom €65 million for price fixing with competitors.

+Anti-corruption activities

+In 2021, former president Nicolas Sarkozy was convicted of corruption in two separate trials.